Actyx/machines/docs/swarm-workflow/README.md

 The workflow involves several activities that involve back-and-forth communication in between.

 `dockingId` in the code above uniquely identifies the instance of the workflow.
-Each workflow occasion uses different `dockingId`.
+Each workflow occasion uses a different `dockingId`.
 In analogy, `dockingId` serves the same role as the order number on a receipt when ordering a drive-thru.

 ## Building The Protocol